 Asset recovery defence advice in England and Wales

 Asset recovery procedures can have a serious impact on defendants.
-It is important that individuals subject to allegations of fraud seek specialist legal advice and representation without delay.
+It is important that individuals subject to allegations of fraud seek advice and representation from a fraud recovery specialist without delay.

 Common questions about civil fraud and asset recovery

 What is the difference between civil fraud and criminal fraud?

 Civil fraud is a way for victims to pursue action in the civil courts, usually to recover assets, claim compensation and/or obtain an injunction.